Website: wildworkouts.co.nz (site has since been redesigned) - view screenshots

 - Reviewing a competitor's website that Karen and Duck liked, from the perspective of how much it might cost to redesign the Wild Workouts site and/or change the WordPress theme

-- Providing them with a cost estimate for various possible website update/redesign/rebuild options - and recommending that instead of spending their IT budget for this year on a new website, they invest in project management and booking software instead - as it was the manual management of class bookings that was taking up much of their time
+- Providing them with a cost estimate for various possible website update/redesign/rebuild options - and recommending that instead of spending their IT budget for 2019 on a new website, they invest in project management and booking software instead - as it was the manual management of class bookings that was taking up much of their time

 - Ongoing support, updates and help with the website, as and when required.